benconley/urlGrabber/README.md

 ***************************************************************************************
 * "urlGrab" is a simple utility that will grab a list of urls, and return some metrics
-* written by: Ben Conley 12/13/2015
-*
-* - I hope you guys like it, because I really want to work with you!
 *
 ***************************************************************************************